zoonk/archived-zoonk/README.md

 ## Storage

-You need to use a S3-compatible storage service to store your files.
+You need to use an S3-compatible storage service to store your files.
 At Zoonk, we're using [Tigris](https://tigrisdata.com/).
 You need to add the following environment variables:

 - `AWS_ACCESS_KEY_ID`: Your AWS access key ID.
 - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key.